-Checkmk is configured ‘by default’ so that when an event occurs an email is sent to every contact of the relevant host or service.
+Checkmk is configured ‘by default’ so that when a monitoring event occurs a notification email is sent to every contact of the affected host or service.
 This is certainly initially sensible, but in practice many further requirements arise, for example:

 The suppression of specific, less useful notifications

-The ‘subscription’ to messages from services for which one is not a contact
+The ‘subscription’ to notifications from services for which one is not a contact

 The notification by email, SMS or pager depending on the time of day

 The escalation of problems when no acknowledgement has been received beyond a certain time limit